 Modern slavery is a crime resulting in an abhorrent abuse of human rights.
 The term ‘modern slavery’ is used to encapsulate the crimes of slavery, servitude, forced or compulsory labour and human trafficking.
 We are committed to the highest standards throughout our supply chain and we protect our employees from exploitation.

-The aim of Associated Weavers is to identify our responsibility by alerting staff to the risk.
+The aim of Associated Weavers & Invictus Luxury Vinyl Flooring is to identify our responsibility by alerting staff to the risk.
 Staff are expected to report concerns to the management where they are expected to act upon them.

 Our organizational structure, business and supply chain

-Associated Weavers (AW) is one of the biggest producers of tufted broadloom carpet in Europe.
-The company is headquartered in Ronse, Belgium.
+Associated Weavers (AW) is one of the biggest producers of tufted broadloom carpet in Europe as well as providing Invictus LVT to the U.K. The company is headquartered in Ronse, Belgium.
 Its main production site is at the same location.

 Each year, our 630 dedicated employees produce and sell on average 26 million square meters of carpet, which translates into a turnover of around 172 million euros.
 We export to over 55 countries and have sales offices in the United Kingdom and Germany.
 We keep a close watch on style trends and technical innovations in interior decoration and textiles, and succeed in developing and marketing creative, contemporary and innovative carpet.